 CupcakKe-LGBT

 CupcakKe is a queer rapper.
-She first started writing poetry then began rapping.
-Her song LGBT has a Asian beat in the background.
-It is explicit but, fun to listen to.
+She first started writing poetry, then began rapping.
+Her song LGBT has an Asian beat in the background.
+It is explicit, but fun to listen to.

 Thank you for reading and for listening if you did.
 Please feel free to comment.